k-sanchez/workshop_networks_xcbh/01_mltreeinference.md

 We will use a dataset of Philippine puddle frogs (_Occidozyga laevis_ complex) from Chan et al. ([2021](https://doi.org/10.1093/sysbio/syab034)).
 It consists of genome-wide exons and introns obtained through sequence capture, however, we will only use a subset of XXX introns.

-To estimate trees from these introns, we will rely on <span style="font-variant: small-caps;">RAxML</span>, a program for efficient tree inference using Maximum likelihood.
+To estimate trees from these introns, we will rely on <span style="font-variant: small-caps;">RAxML</span>, a program for efficient tree inference based on maximum likelihood (ML).
 We will also estimate branch supports through Bootstrap

 ## Download and install

 Download the latest version from [GitHub](https://github.com/stamatak/standard-RAxML/archive/refs/heads/master.zip).
-Alternatively, if you use UNIX and have `git` installed, open the terminal and type:
+Alternatively, if you use UNIX (Linux or Mac) and have `git` installed, open the terminal and type:

 ```sh
 git clone https://github.com/stamatak/standard-RAxML.git